DheReckahsTeam/WebSecurityInvestigationProject/README.md

 ## 📜 History & Timeline

-DheReckahsTeam originated as a decentralized collective addressing emerging web vulnerabilities, evolving its hybrid approach in response to rising threats like 2FA bypasses.
+DheReckahsTeam originated as a decentralized hybrid offensive and defensive cybersecurity organization addressing emerging web vulnerabilities, evolving its hybrid approach in response to rising threats like 2FA bypasses.
 The organization has no physical headquarters and relies on remote, online coordination.

 Key milestones include:
 - **January 25, 2019**: Founded by DheReckahHimSelf and Dhecybersoldier amid increasing cybersecurity concerns.